-Setting Healthy Screen Time Limits for Kids & Toddlers
+Setting Healthy Screen Time Limits for Kids and Toddlers

 Kids as young as 1-year-old are learning how to use phones, tablets, and other handheld devices.
-But how much screen time is too much and how can parents set healthy limits?
-When adults struggle with cell phone addiction and limiting their own screen time, it’s no wonder that kids would need some help with managing their time on devices.
+But how much screen time is too much, and how can parents set healthy habits and limits?
+When adults struggle with cell phone addiction and limiting their own screen time, it’s no wonder that kids would need some help with managing screen time as well.

 Contents: